makkarpov/explicits/README.md

 Vanilla `Implicits.search` method provided by the compiler has several major drawbacks:

 * It resolves implicits strictly in the scope of a macro application: you cannot inject any additional imports or givens even if you know where to look,
 * and it either resolves the implicit completely or completely fails.
-You cannot get half-resolved result like "i can do that, but you need to provide X and Y for me".
+You cannot get half-resolved result like "I can do that, but you need to provide X and Y for me".

 Second drawback is critical if you are writing a macros to derive typeclasses recursively.
 Consider the following example: